phusion/passenger_apt_automation/README.md

 Other noteworthy tools:

  * `shell` -- Open a shell in a new buildbox container for debugging purposes.
- * `jenkins/` -- Scripts to be run by our Jenkins continuous integration jobs, either after every commit or during release time.
+ * `jenkins/` -- Scripts to be run by our continuous integration jobs, either after every commit or during release time.

 This project utilizes Docker for isolation.
-Because of the usage of Docker, these tools can be run on any 64-bit Linux system, including non-Debian-based systems.
-Though in practice, we've only tested on Ubuntu.
+Because of the usage of Docker, these tools can be run on any 64-bit Linux system, though you do need the debian distro-info package installed.

 ## Development

 This repository is included as a git submodule in the Passenger git repository, under the directory `packaging/debian`.
 Instead of cloning the `passenger_apt_automation` repository directly, you should clone the Passenger git repository, and work in the `packaging/debian` directory instead.
 This scheme allows each Passenger version to lock down to a specific version of `passenger_apt_automation`.

-A Vagrantfile is provided so that you can develop this project in a VM.
-To get started, run:

-    host$ vagrant up

-The Passenger source directory (`../..`) will be automatically mounted inside the VM under `/passenger`.

 ## Package building process